Last Updated on March 30, 2021 by HVAC

 Window-mounted air conditioners for rooms under 400 square feet are usually $100 to $300.
 For larger spaces, that price can go up as high as $800.
 Of course, added features, such as extra quiet settings, energy efficiency and remote controls will add more to the base price.
 Extension kits can add $30 to $100.

 Through-the-wall models run between $250 and $600 for smaller room units, and upwards of $1,500 for larger rooms.
-Installation for these units will usually range just under $200 for an appliance repair in Calgary company.
+Installation for these units will usually range just under $200.
 Again, more features mean higher prices.
 Portable residential units are usually between $400 and $650 for an average-sized room.
 Portable air conditioners for larger areas, as in the case of commercial-grade factories or spaces, can cost as much as $7,000.

 Air Conditioner To-Do List